magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 ErrorLog SYSLOG

-specifies a file in which to record the process ID (pid) of the base server process.
-Some of the server support programs assume that this log is in the server root, in logs/pid
+PidLog specifies a file in which to record the process ID (pid) of the base server process.
+Some of the server support programs assume that this log is in the server root, in logs/pid.

 The file is the full path name and file name where the process ID is stored.